Traneptora/grimoire/README.md

 ## Contributing
 Feel free to open pull requests or issues on Github for any defects or suggested enhancements you may find.
 Alternatively, join my public discord at [https://discord.gg/gbykrG2](https://discord.gg/gbykrG2) and chat with me in `#software-dev-stuff`.

 If you'd like to submit a Pull Request or somehow contribute code, I recommend you read the [Style Guidelines](https://github.com/thebombzen/grimoire/blob/master/style-guidelines.md).
 If your submissions do not match this style I'll probably request changes rather than merge it.

 ## Changelog
 * See the commit history.
-The Grimoire is "done" at this point in that all the spells have been added (as of mid-to-late 2016).
+The Grimoire is "done" at this point in that all the spells from the base game have been added (as of mid-to-late 2016).

 ## To Do
 * Find a real home for class specializations (e.g. cleric's domains).
 Currently, to view spells available to a tempest cleric, one must do a tag search for: cleric | cleric (tempest).
 This is ulgy and needs fixing.